Fantom-foundation/lachesis_launch/releases/v0.7.0-rc.1/upgrade_validator.md

 Interact with SFC using the console.

-Use the ABI output of the release `1.1.0-rc1` located at `./releases/sfc-abi-1.1.json`.
-After the sfc is upgraded to `2.0.2-rc2`, its ABI output available at `./releases/sfc-abi-2.0.2-rc.2.json` can be used.
+The current sfc release is `2.0.2-rc2`.
+The ABI output available at `./releases/sfc-abi-2.0.2-rc.2.json`.

 ```js
 // Init SFC contract context